MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-office365.md

 ms.collection: M365-identity-device-management
 ---

-# Add Microsoft 365 Apps for Windows 10 devices with Microsoft Intune
+# Add Office 365 apps to Windows 10 devices with Microsoft Intune

 Before you can assign, monitor, configure, or protect apps, you must add them to Intune.
-One of the available [app types](apps-add.md#app-types-in-microsoft-intune) is Microsoft 365 Apps for Windows 10 devices.
-By selecting this app type in Intune, you can assign and install Microsoft 365 Apps to devices you manage that run Windows 10.
+One of the available [app types](apps-add.md#app-types-in-microsoft-intune) is Office 365 apps for Windows 10 devices.
+By selecting this app type in Intune, you can assign and install Office 365 apps to devices you manage that run Windows 10.
 You can also assign and install apps for the Microsoft Project Online desktop client and Microsoft Visio Online Plan 2, if you own licenses for them.
-The available Microsoft 365 Apps are displayed as a single entry in the list of apps in the Intune console within Azure.
+The available Office 365 apps are displayed as a single entry in the list of apps in the Intune console within Azure.

 > [!NOTE]
 > Microsoft Office 365 ProPlus has been renamed to **Microsoft 365 Apps for enterprise**.
 In our documentation, we'll commonly refer to it as **Microsoft 365 Apps**.